 In short, it just works.

-Yes, it's a tale with many twists and turns, but it doesn't have to be.
-It's a simple story and winds up learning to appreciate who and what he is.
+Yes, it's a tale with many

+twists and turns, but it doesn't

+have to be.
+It's a simple story

+about a guy who wants to

+add a little pizzazz to his life

+and winds up learning to

+appreciate who and what he is.

 Otherwise, this is a difficult film to criticize or pick apart since everything is just so well put together.

-What makes this movie music.
+What makes this movie special is the animation and music.
 Once again, the music tells the story here, not leaving much room between songs.
-Comparatively, other Disney musicals like "The Lion King" or "Aladdin" use the music not is the stunning visuals and so much to tell the story, but as a tool to convey it.
-Much like other Disney musicals, the music is fantastic, arguably become a popular marketing even more so than others since ploy behind many hot topic it is so reliant on it.
+Comparatively, other Disney musicals like "The Lion King" or "Aladdin" use the music not so much to tell the story, but as a tool to convey it.
+Much like other Disney musicals, the music is fantastic, arguably even more so than others since it is so reliant on it.